haiaty/neverstoplearning-software-engineering/Learn/daml.md

 Yes, using navigator (https://docs.daml.com/1.18.3/tools/navigator/index.html).
 Otherwise, It's not that easy to develop a script or program that do that.
 Read here to know why: https://discuss.daml.com/t/query-daml-templates-using-the-json-api/4481/7

+to use navigator, download the sdk and execute:

+daml navigator server

 ## TROUBLESHOOTING

 #### user error (Transitive dependencies with same unit id but conflicting package ids